lucasvegi/Elixir-Refactorings/README.md

 * __Category:__ Functional Refactorings.

 * __Motivation:__ The divide-and-conquer pattern refers to a computation in which a problem is recursively divided into independent subproblems, and then the subproblems' solutions are combined to obtain the solution of the original problem.
 Such a computation pattern can be easily parallelized because we can work on the subproblems independently and in parallel.
 This refactoring aims to restructure functions that utilize the divide-and-conquer pattern, making parallelization easier.
 More precisely, this refactoring allows transforming a multi-clause function into a single-clause function, mapping function clauses into clauses of a ``case`` statement.
-The reverse can also occur, i.e., mapping a ``case`` statement clause into function clauses, thus transforming a single-clause function into a multi-clause function.
+The reverse can also occur, i.e., mapping a ``case`` statement clause into function clauses, thus transforming a single-clause function into a multi-clause function (see [Introduce pattern matching over a parameter](#introduce-pattern-matching-over-a-parameter)).

 * __Examples:__ The following code examples demonstrate this refactoring.
 Before the refactoring, the `merge_sort/1` function has three clauses, with two for its base cases and one for its recursive case.